Noel-leoN/MapExt/README.md

 ## Compatibility

 - Modifies:
-	- maptile system.
+	- maptile/areatool system.
 	- .cctor of water/terrain system.
-	- generic subclasses of cellmapsystem ,and most of the systems that reference these subsystems.
+	- some generic subclasses of cellmapsystem ,and most of the systems that reference these subsystems.

 ## Changelog
+- 1.0.1.0 MapExt
+	- Fix telecom heatmap.
+	- Restore harmony patcher.
+	- Add some simulation systems that may be necessary to modify.

 - 1.0.0.1 for MapExt
 	- Renamed rootnamespace to MapExt.
 	- Removed harmony patches.